st3w4r/blog/content/articles/application-vs-infrastructure-level.md

 ## Distribution isn’t integration

-After to have built the software you want to distribute.
-Above we described two different ways to distribute it.
+After having built the software you want to distribute. _Above we described two different ways to distribute it: SaaS or Bundle_

 Now how do you make your software **interact with the client system**?
 This is the role of **integration**.
 It does not impact your internal system but only the I/O of it.
 You can create many integrations to enable different use cases.

-e.g.: API REST, S3 connector, Kafka, or even ipc, etc
+**e.g.:** API REST, S3 connector, Kafka, or even ipc, etc

 The integration part describes how your software will connect to the rest of the system.
 An integration can be different based on the way you chose to distribute the software.
 This step deals with the design and the architecture.